BMI Calculator

 The History of BMI

-The Body Mass Index was developed by Belgian mathematician and statistician Adolphe Quetelet in the 1830s and 1840s.
+The Body Mass Index was developed by Belgian mathematician and statistician Adolphe Queteletin the 1830s and 1840s.
 Originally called the "Quetelet Index," it was created during his work on "social physics" to describe the standard proportions of the human build.

 Interestingly, Quetelet's formula wasn't intended for individual health assessment.
 It was a statistical tool to categorize populations.
 The term "Body Mass Index" didn't emerge until 1972, when researcher Ancel Keys popularized it as a simple way to measure obesity in large populations.